Wydniy/2025-Cohort-Cybersecurity-Labs/rmf/RMF201-Incident-Response-Part3.md

 **👁️ Observations**

-- The cat command on the terminal goes into a file or looks into something. for example I wrote `cat scripts/brute_force_ssh.py` to look into that file.
+- The cat command on the terminal goes into a file or looks into something.
+For example, I wrote `cat scripts/brute_force_ssh.py` to look into that file.
-- Brute Force Attacks can be ran using Python in the terminal which I found interesting.
+- Brute Force Attacks can be run using Python in the terminal, which I found interesting.

 ---